cdap-guides/cdap-kafka-ingest-guide/README.md

 }
 ```

-Messages received by the `KafkaSubFlowlet` are consumed by the
+Messages received by the `KafkaSubFlowlet` are consumed by the `KafkaMsgCounterFlowlet`
-`KafkaMsgCounterFlowlet` that updates the total number of messages and their
-total size in a Dataset:
+that updates the total number of messages and their total size in the `kafkaCounter` Dataset:

 ```java
 public class KafkaMsgCounterFlowlet extends AbstractFlowlet {